Talent Strategy

 When to Augment

 Choose staff augmentation when the work is your core product, when it's ongoing, and when you need to keep control of architecture and quality.
-It's also the better choice when requirements will evolve — embedded engineers adapt with you, where a fixed outsourcing scope fights change.
+It's also the better choice when requirements will evolve, because embedded engineers adapt with you where a fixed outsourcing scope fights change.
 Most startups scaling a product want augmentation, not a hand-off.

 Two engineers collaborating at a shared monitor